12 Feb 2021

 Our team recently completed a JV deal in Rockland County, New York.
 The proposed project is to build a two-story, 100,000 gross square foot, self storage facility.
 Our client (and property owner) is a savvy commercial real estate professional, but had never developed a self storage facility.
 Going into the process, we were told he preferred not to sell the site.
 However, he was hesitant to enter a new industry, and did not want to take on a large construction project (or loan) without an experienced partner.

 As a next step, the property was analyzed and underwritten to establish a value.
-The property was worth $5 million, but the owners still had $2 million left on the loan balance.
+The property value was worth $5 million, but the owners still had $2 million left on the loan balance.
 Thus, ownership had $3 million in equity to contribute into a joint venture.

 Our task was to attract experienced self storage developers willing to contribute capital, assist with the approval processes, oversee the construction, provide industry guidance, and engage a third-party manager.
 We successfully solicited multiple JV offers and eventually guided the owner when choosing a bidder.